-First you will make your graham cracker crust and bake in 300-degree oven for 8-minutes.
-Remove from oven and set on wire wrack to cool completely.
+First you will make your graham cracker crust, and bake in a 300-degree oven for 8-minutes.
+Remove the crust from oven and set on wire rack to cool completely.

 While your graham cracker crust is cooling, prepare your pumpkin pie filling on the stovetop.

 Pour filling into pre-baked and cooled graham cracker crust and pop this baby in the oven!
 Get ready for your house to smell amazing as this bakes 🙂